univention/univention-corporate-server/doc/changelog/index.rst

 * Various dependencies on old transitional Debian and Univention packages have been replaced with dependencies on new successor packages.
-The :program:`univention-saml` packages were transitional since UCS 5.1 and have now been removed completely.
+The :program:`univention-saml` packages were transitional since UCS 5.1 and have now been removed completely (:uv:bug:`56858`).
-  (:uv:bug:`56858`).

 * The argument to the ``--ucsversionstart`` flag for